iwnsew/sc-bursty-phrase/README.md

 This tool implements the method to enumerate bursty phrases in a target document set in reference with a reference document set.

-Phrases that frequently occur in the target document but not frequently in the reference document set can be bursty phrases.
+Phrases that frequently occur in the target document set but not frequently in the reference document set can be bursty phrases.

-The degree of the burst is standard score (z-score) of the Gaussian distribution.
+The degree of the burst is the standard score (z-score) of the Gaussian distribution.

 ## Requirement